ianhussey/scrutiny/README.md

 # Scrutiny

 This is a collection of tools for scrutinising the results of articles and preprints.
+References and web apps are provided for each below.
+A working R script is provided for each in the `code` directory.